InternLM/xtuner/README.md

 ## 🤝 Contributing

-We appreciate all contributions to xTuner.
+We appreciate all contributions to XTuner.
 Please refer to [CONTRIBUTING.md](.github/CONTRIBUTING.md) for the contributing guideline.

 ## 🎖️ Acknowledgement